-- 3. Integrity of the investigation process. - 2.
-When a child is taken into protective custody. - 2.
-Identify and verify all individuals living in the home and assess for safety threats and risk. - 3.
-Provide infant safety education and intervention for all children in the household age birth to one year. - 4.
-Inquire about the child's possible membership or eligibility for membership in a federally recognized tribe.
-Follow Indian Child Welfare Manual Chapter 3 Inquiry and Verification of Child's Indian Status. - 5.
-Conduct a universal domestic violence (DV) screening at key points in a case, i.e., a new intake, case transfer, and re-assessment of safety to identify if DV is present.
-If DV is identified, follow the 1170.
-DV policy and ensure all persons (e.g., child, caregivers or alleged perpetrators) are interviewed separately, if possible. - 6.
-If a parent or legal guardian or subject cannot be located, continue efforts to locate him or her or until either the interview occurs, or reasonable efforts to locate the parent have been exhausted.
-See Guidelines for Reasonable Efforts to Locate Children or Parents on the CA intranet - 4.
-Safety, Risk and Investigative Assessments - 1.
-Complete a safety assessment within 30 calendar days from the date of the intake, and at key decision points in a case. - 2.
-If a safety threat is identified and cannot be managed with a safety plan, review the case with a supervisor to determine if the child should be placed in out-of-home care. - 3.
-Complete the Structured Decision Making Risk Assessment (SDRMA) within 60 calendar days from the date and time CA receives the intake.
-Services must be offered to family with a high SDMRA score, and may be offered to families with a moderately high score.
-Ongoing risk assessment continues throughout the life of a case from the initial CPS intake until the case is closed. - 4.
-Complete the Investigative Assessment (IA) on all investigations within 60 calendar days of date and time CA receives the intake. - 5.
-Document and submit for supervisor approval, a FamLink timeframe extension for investigations remaining open beyond 90 calendar days from the date and time CA receives the intake due to law enforcement or prosecutor collaboration.
+- 4. Caseworkers must conduct in-person interviews of children's or youth's parents or guardians and subjects, and LD CPS investigators must conduct in-person interviews with subjects.
+When conducting interviews: - 1.
+Caseworkers must notify children or youth's parents or guardians: - 1.
+Of any CA/N allegations made against them at the initial point of parent or guardian contact, while maintaining the: - 1.
+Confidentiality of the person making the allegations. - 2.
+Safety and protection of children or youth. - 3.
+Integrity of the investigation process. - 2.
+When children or youth are taken into protective custody. - 2.
+Caseworkers and LD CPS investigators must: - 1.
+Identify and verify all individuals living in the home and assess for safety threats and risk. - 2.
+Provide infant safety education and intervention for all children in the family age birth to one year, per the Infant Safety Education and Intervention policy. - 3.
+Inquire about the child's possible membership or eligibility for membership in a federally recognized tribe and follow Indian Child Welfare Manual Chapter 3 Inquiry and Verification of Child's Indian Status. - 4.
+Conduct a universal domestic violence (DV) screening and at key points in a case, i.e., a new intake is received, at case transfer, or when re-assessing safety to identify if DV is present.
+If DV is identified, follow the DV policy and verify all persons, e.g., children and youth, caregivers, and subjects, are interviewed separately, if possible. - 5.
+Follow the Child Protective Services (CPS) Initial Face-To-Face (IFF) Response policy when a child cannot be located within response timeframes.
+This includes making reasonable efforts to locate the family using the Guidelines for Reasonable Efforts to Locate Children or Parents as a resource if the family cannot be located. - 5.
+Safety, Risk, and Investigative Assessments - 1.
+Caseworkers and LD CPS investigators must: - 1.
+Complete a Safety Assessment within 30 calendar days from the date of the intake and at key decision points in a case.
+For: - 1.
+Caseworkers, follow the Safety Assessment policy. - 2.
+LD CPS investigators, follow the LD CPS Use of Safety Assessment and Safety Planning Tools policy. - 2.
+Discuss cases with their supervisor to determine if children or youth will be placed in out-of-home care when a safety threat is identified and cannot be managed with a Safety Plan. - 3.
+Complete the Investigative Assessment (IA) on all investigations within the following timeframes from when the intake is received: - 1.
+60 calendar days for CW employees. - 2.
+45 calendar days for LD CPS employees.